 Hang out with us during the summer!
 Our Family Activity Cart and Create-n-Takes are open on weekdays.

-For kids ages 4-15 to explore the galleries and engage in hands-on learning and artmaking.
-Check out this list of camps and classes (PDF) or visit the Kids Camps and Kids Classes pages on the ticketing website or on the Calendar page to find class and camp information.
-Members can register beginning February 10 and nonmembers can register beginning February 17.
+For kids ages 4-11 to explore the galleries and engage in hands-on learning and artmaking.
+Check out this list of summer classes (PDF) for 2015.
+Here is where members can register beginning February 9 and nonmembers can register beginning February 16.
+Scholarships are available.